tonyho/app-framework-binder/doc/afb-bindings-writing.md

 ### Associating a client context to a session

-When *tic-tac-toe* plugin receives a request, it musts get the board describing the game associated to the session.
+When *tic-tac-toe* binding receives a request, it musts get the board describing the game associated to the session.

-For a plugin, having data associated to a session is common.
+For a binding, having data associated to a session is common.
-This data is called "plugin context" for the session.
+This data is called "binding context" for the session.
-Within *tic-tac-toe* plugin the context is the board.
+Within *tic-tac-toe* binding the context is the board.

 Requests *afb_req* offer four functions for storing and retrieving session associated context.

 These functions are:

 - **afb_req_context_get**:
-  retrieves context data stored for current plugin.
+  retrieves context data stored for current binding.

 - **afb_req_context_set**:
-  store context data of current plugin.
+  store context data of current binding.

 - **afb_req_context**:
-  if exist retrieves context data of current plugin. if context does not yet exist, creates a new context and store it.
+  if exist retrieves context data of current binding. if context does not yet exist, creates a new context and store it.

 - **afb_req_context_clear**:
   reset the stored context data.

-The plugin *tictactoe* use a convenient function to retrieve its context: the board.
+The binding *tictactoe* use a convenient function to retrieve its context: the board.
 This function is *board_of_req*:

 ```C